chalapvc/coupon-acceptance/README.md

 ### Summary Hypothesis:
 Drivers who accept bar coupons are generally younger, socially active, and budget-conscious individuals.
 Their frequent visits to bars, coupled with social engagement and cost-awareness, make them highly receptive to promotional offers that enhance their social experiences affordably.

-For more details on the logic and visualizations used in this project, please refer to the GitHub Pages documentation.
+For more details on the logic and visualizations used in this project, please refer to the [GitHub Pages](https://github.com/chalapvc/coupon-acceptance/blob/main/prompt.ipynb).